cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl #control-bits title="Control for what bits can be set"}

-The CDDL tool generates the following ten example instances for `tcpflagbytes`:
+The CDDL tool reported on in {{tool}} generates the following ten example instances for `tcpflagbytes`:

 ~~~~ CBORdiags
 h'906d' h'01fc' h'8145' h'01b7' h'013d' h'409f' h'018e' h'c05f'